-Where to Stay in Split, Croatia:
+Where to stay in Split

-Or book the top floor of the building for a longer or more luxurious stay with all the amenities you need and a view over the red terra-cotta rooftops of the old town.
+If you’re looking to stay in the center of the action in an apartment, Kaleta Apartments are inside of Diocletian’s Palace and offer lots of value for the price – and local hostess Negri will take wonderful care of you.
 You can wave to the nuns hanging their laundry on the ancient fortress walls right across the way in the mornings, and watch the sun set over the distant hills at night all from the comfort of home.

 Why you need to visit Split, Croatia

 Split is a wonderful city – urban and historic, full of surprises and great food, and just a short stroll from the beach.
 Visit for a few days, or stay longer and get to live the true Mediterranean lifestyle at its best.
 Spend a weekend in Split, Croatia or be like me and base your life here – either way, you’ll love it!

 More resources to plan the perfect trip to Split: